spfaul/thymine/README.md

 # thymine

 Yet another static blog generator, featuring its own custom markdown-inspired language and build system.
-`.tym` Source files are transpiled directly to HTML and can be deployed locally or externaly, because it's literally HTML.
+`.tym` Source files are transpiled directly to HTML and can be deployed locally or externally, because it's literally HTML.

 #### Why static?
 > because it's easier.